scottclowe/python-template-repo/README.rst

 #.
 Swap out the contents of ``requirements.txt`` for your project's current requirements.
     If you don't have any requirements yet, delete the contents of ``requirements.txt``.

 #.
-Swap out the contents of ``README.rst`` with an inital description of your project.
+Swap out the contents of ``README.rst`` with an initial description of your project.
     If you are keeping all the badges, make sure to change the URLs from ``scottclowe/python-template-repo`` to ``your_username/your_repo``.
     If you prefer, you can use markdown instead of rST.